-Fig. 5. (a) A concept relationship graph for query "apple" derived without the incorporating user clickthroughs. (b) A concept preference profile constructed using the user clickthroughs and the concept relain (a). tionship graph wti is the interestingness of the concept tito the user.
+Fig. 5. (a) A concept relationship graph for the query "apple" derived without incorporating user clickthroughs. (b) A concept preference profile constructed using the user clickthroughs and the concept relationship graph in (a). wti is the interestingness of the concept tito the user.
 More